YingChen7/HQA_Cerebrovasculature/1_preprocessing/README.md

 1. Install [Matlab](https://www.mathworks.com/help/install/install-products.html), default setting is suitable during Matlab installation

 2. Install third party package SPM12 in Matlab
-	* download SPM12 zipfile via this [link](https://www.fil.ion.ucl.ac.uk/spm/download/restricted/eldorado/spm12.zip).If thers's no download window prompted up, go to this [website](https://www.fil.ion.ucl.ac.uk/spm/software/download/) and then choose to download SPM12 in the blank of "SPM version".
+	* download SPM12 zipfile via this [link](https://www.fil.ion.ucl.ac.uk/spm/download/restricted/eldorado/spm12.zip).
+If thers's no download window prompted up, go to this [website](https://www.fil.ion.ucl.ac.uk/spm/software/download/) and then choose to download SPM12 in the blank of "SPM version".

 	* unzip SPM12 zipfile to any directory you want, wherein scripts are placed.
 	* launch Matlab, add the directory of the unzipped file (along with its sub-folders) to the default search path of Matlab.